Pacoromo/the-dark-quiz/README.md

 - The screen should present 1 question along with 4 answers/options in a form of buttons

-- There is a time limit of 1 minute
+- There is a time limit of 2 minutes

 - Sound alerts should be played according to the option selected for every question

 - If 2 answers in a row are wrong, there's a special audio alert by Yoda.

-- A special alarm sound is played when the time left is only 10 seconds.
+- A special alarm sound is played when the time left is only 10 seconds or less.

 - When the countdown is over, the screen shows a numeric result, a sound and a paragraph according to the number of correct answers.